Diagnosis

 • I have another health condition.
 How can I best manage them together?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.
+In addition to the questions that you've prepared to ask your care team, don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

-• When did you first begin experiencing symptoms?
+• When did your symptoms begin?
 How severe are they, and are they continuous or occasional?

 • Does anything seem to make your symptoms better or worse?